 Here’s what we want you to avoid:

-- Talking to an insurance adjuster.
 Other than reporting to your insurance company that the accident happened, you shouldn't discuss the accident any further.
 You don’t want to be talked into accepting a settlement less than your injuries are worth.
-Leave the communication and negotiation with insurance adjusters to your attorney.
+Let your accident lawyer handle insurance adjuster negotiations.

 If this all sounds stressful, just remember that as soon as you find a lawyer to represent you, they will take over and you can focus on what really matters—your recovery.